adegoke655/credit-card/README.md

 # Credit Card Fraud Detection Predictive Models

 This project explores and compares several predictive models for detecting fraudulent credit card transactions.
-The dataset, obtained from [Kaggle](https://www.kaggle.com/mlg-ulb/creditcardfraud), contains credit card transactions from European cardholders in September 2013.
+The dataset obtained from [Kaggle](https://www.kaggle.com/mlg-ulb/creditcardfraud), contains credit card transactions from European cardholders in September 2013.
 A key challenge is its high imbalance, with only **492 frauds out of 284,807 transactions**.

 ---